anecz17/WaterfowlProject171/README.md

 Given imagery that is soley composed of waterfowl movement, further models can be developed to analyze their behavior, such as migratory patterns.
 A further discovery could be attempting to create models that would help answer questions about poultry biosecurity.
 This would turn our model into a form of preprocessy for further machine learning algorithms.

+One thought I had that would be interesting is if you could make a function that would automatically try a few different models with a different number of layers, diffferent activation functions, etc, and then output the best one, rather than forcing the user to manually try out different models with different aspects.

 ## Collaboration

 <div align="center">